kbagoy/kb2024/_posts/2018-04-27-jessamine-marie-copywriter.md

 ---
 layout: post
+permalink: /jessamine-marie-copywriter/
-title: "Meet 6-Figure Copywriter Jessamine Marie"
+title: Meet 6-Figure Copywriter Jessamine Marie
-author: "kbagoy"
+description: Meet 6-figure freelancer Jessamine Marie, a freelance Copywriter based in Norfolk, England who gave up a 17-year corporate career for freelancing.
+Her writing is personable, engaging, human, and persuasive.
-date: "2018-04-27"
+date: 2018-04-27 17:55:04 -0000
+last_modified_at: 2021-04-14 19:23:46 -0000
+publish: true
+pin: false
+image:
+  path: /assets/wp-content/uploads/2018/09/jessamine-marie.jpg
+  alt: Copywriter Jessamine Marie
 categories:
-  - "freelancing"
+- Freelancing
-  - "6ff-experts"
+- Six Figure Freelancers
 tags:
-  - "6ff-interview-series"
+- 6FF Interview Series
-  - "interviews"
+- interviews
-image: assets/images/jessamine-marie.jpg
 ---
 Want to learn how to how to make six figures as a freelancer?
-Meet the creative pros who've done it in the Six Figure Freelancers Expert Series!

-**This week we bring you a digital interview with Jessamine Marie of [connect-norfolk.co.uk](http://connect-norfolk.co.uk), who left a 17-year corporate career for freelancing.**
+Meet the creative pros who've done it in the Six Figure Freelancers Expert Series! **This week we bring you a digital interview with Jessamine Marie of[connect-norfolk.co.uk](http://connect-norfolk.co.uk), who left a 17-year corporate career for freelancing.**

 ### **What makes Jessamine a Six Figure Freelancer?**

 _For me, understanding the business strategy, ethos, and long-term vision of my clients is key to writing content that lands with impact.
 Professional copywriters will have bundles of professional writing experience, but the very best will have experienced working alongside business giants, where they have gained a sound understanding of business strategy and brand voice.
 I feel fortunate to place myself in this category.
 When I write, I write to add true value to your business, through written content that will generate prospects, leads, revenue, and profit._

-##### **Expert Freelance Interview:**
+#### **Expert Freelance Interview:**

 * * *

-<iframe src="https://www.youtube.com/embed/lDKkVpN2i7Q" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen" data-mce-fragment="1"></iframe>

 ### What can you tell our readers about your background?